- ABOUT US

 Getting Ready for Christmas

-All this got me thinking about how our society gets ready for the Christmas holiday.
+This got me thinking about how our society gets ready for Christmas.

-Weekends will be filled with anxious holiday shoppers trying to get everything on their Christmas list.
-They’ll go from store to store, from one Internet site after another all to find that special gift and the best price possible, and they’re not afraid of a little knock down drag out fight to do it.
+Weekends will be filled with anxious shoppers trying to get everything on their Christmas list, that is until they reach their debt limit on their credit cards.
+They’ll go from store to store, from one Internet site after another all to find that special gift at the best possible price, and they’re not afraid of a little knock down drag out fight to get it.

-So much for a season of comfort and joy!
+So much for a season of peace, comfort, and joy!
+They’re right out the window!

 And let’s not forget the decorations.
 Many do it up big time.
 They put up their Christmas lights, Santa and his reindeer on the roof, snowmen on their front lawns, and they substitute Jingle Bells for their front door chime.